AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 :occurrence: Many

 :Definition:
-	Nested within *Data quality*, this is specific scope to which the data quality assessment applies.
+	A sub-element of `Data quality <#data-quality>`__, this is specific scope to which the data quality assessment applies.

 :Guidance:
-    At least one Data Quality element scoped to the entire data set or series to which the metadata record refers.
-For a dataset, set quality scope to 'dataset', for a dataset series, set quality scope 'series'.
+    At least one `Data quality <#data-quality>`__ element scoped to the entire dataset or series to which the metadata record refers.
+For a dataset, set quality scope to ***dataset***, for a dataset series, set quality scope ***series***.

-    If using a Data Quality element to describe something other than the whole dataset or series, then provide additional data quality elements with their
+    If using a `Data quality <#data-quality>`__ element to describe something other than the whole dataset or series, then provide additional data quality elements with their scope set appropriately.
-    Scope set appropriately.
 Switch to the Advanced editing view, change to the Quality tab, and Data Quality info element using the plus button at the base of the page.
 Set the quality scope to the appropriate level using the dropdown list.

 |userdoc_fig_7_4_1_ConformanceResult|